JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 fit_λ  = phylolm(@formula(sword_index ~ preference), dat, net3, model="lambda")
 lrtest(fit_BM,fit_λ)
 ```
 On both Brownian motion and Pagel's lambda models,
 we find a positive but statisitcally insignificant, relationship between mate preference and sword index.

-Further, when comparing AIC values between the models, we may conclude that including the extra λ parameter in the Pagel's lambda does not drastically improve the model's ability to explain the patterns in the data.
+Further, when comparing AIC values between the models, we may conclude that
+including the extra λ parameter in the Pagel's lambda does not drastically
+improve the model's ability to explain the patterns in the data.
-Since the Brownian Motion model is nested within the Pagel's lambda model (BM assumes λ=1.0), we can use a likelihood ratio test to more formally conclude that the Pagel's lambda model does not significantly fit the data better than Brownain Motion alone.
+Since the Brownian Motion model is nested within the Pagel's lambda model
+(BM assumes λ=1.0), we can use a likelihood ratio test to more formally conclude
+that the Pagel's lambda model does not significantly fit the data better than
+the Brownain Motion alone.

 ### Transgressive evolution

-To evaluate whether there was transgressive evolution that caused trait shifts at reticulation events, we can fit and compare different models of continuous trait evolution.
+To evaluate whether there was transgressive evolution that caused trait shifts
+at reticulation events, we can fit and compare different models of
+continuous trait evolution.

 Here we compare three different models:
 - `fit0`: no effect of reticulation events on the trait expectation;